BlacKnight-RH/ElectronAngularJSES6/README.md

 3. Starts Electron App in the develop publish folder.

 ## Gulp Tasks
-I will write about the gulp tasks soon.
+I will write more about the gulp tasks soon.
 (TBD)  For now, have a look at gulpfile.js.

+#### Configure Workflow or Build
+There is a buildMode configuration variable in gulpfile.js.
+The value of this variable controls how the app is published and compiled.

+After changing the mode, run the 'default' gulp task, this will clear out the build-publish folder and then re-publish and re-compile the app.

+The modes are:

+##### Dev
+- The default buildMode is dev
+- This mode does not pre-compile the app
+- When the app is running, it relies on SystemJS to transpile the ES6 at runtime

+##### preCompileDevelop
+- This mode pre-compiles the app into a single .js file and provides a source map.
+- When the app is running, it has no dependencies on jspm_packages or SystemJS

+##### preCompileDevelop
+- This mode pre-compiles and minifies the app into a single .js file.
+- When the app is running, it has no dependencies on jspm_packages or SystemJS

+## Running The App
+To run the app, run the 'run' gulp task.
+This will launch the Electron app that has been published and compiled.

 ## Building
 Please read the docs on Electron Packager (link above), as it explains building on different platforms.